 It doesn't seem like Fujitora was trying to hard to get past Sabo and vise versa.
 I mean look at the damage the other admirals have done.

 Happens at the end of One Piece Film: Z, with the titular character holding off a battalion of Marines led by multiple Vice Admirals and Admiral Kizaru so the others can escape.

 A villainous one is attempted by Charlotte Oven, one of the stronger Big Mom pirates, who tries to hold back the Firetank Pirates' amphibious ship when it's trying to escape.
 Unfortunately for Oven, it just runs him over.

 Happened to Jubei in Yaiba during their quest for the Orb of the Dragon God, taking down thousands of mummies with him.

-Maggie does this to hold back Wong in the climax of the Dokusensha arc of ROD The TV Series.
+Maggie does this to hold back Wong in the climax of the Dokusensha arc of R.O.D the TV.
 She even cuts down a bridge to cause him to fall down.
 You'd think she'd have read The Lord of the Rings and be expecting the paper whip slap up to pull her down after him.